L2services/AzureNodeLab/2_B_Install_Libraries_offline.md

 ---
 ### Other Notes
 To keep the sketch in a single C++ file (`.ino`), we've chosen to use a set of third party libraries for the lab.
 If you'd like to use the C libraries from Microsoft in a future project, you would install the following libraries.
-All of these libraries are included in the `/arduino-libraries` folder and can also be installed directly from the Arduino IDE via the menu Sketch → Include Library → Manage Libraries.
+All of these libraries are included in the `/arduino-libraries` folder and can also be installed directly from the Arduino IDE via Sketch → Include Library → Manage Libraries.

 | Library                | Author         | Version |
 |------------------------|----------------|---------|